 Can I watch NBA on Amazon Prime?

-Yes, you can watch live out-of-market NBA games on Amazon Prime Video if you purchase NBA League Pass through your Prime Video account.
-The Max add-on will also get you national games from TNT Sports.
+Yes, you can watch many live NBA games on Amazon Prime Video.
+You can even level up the number of games you see by purchasing Prime Video’s Peacock and NBA League Pass channel add-ons.
 Plus, you can watch select WNBA games on Prime Video during the summer.

 How can I watch NBA Summer League?

 The NBA Summer League usually takes place in July, with games airing on NBA TV and ESPN channels.
-Sling TV offers the cheapest way to tune in through its Sling Orange plan ($40 monthly) with the Sports Extra add-on ($11 monthly).
+Sling TV offers the cheapest way to tune in through its Sling Orange plan ($45.99/mo.) with the Sports Extra add-on ($11.00/mo.).

 Why you should trust us